Security

 Token and secret storage

-- Storage Repository Open Authorization (OAuth) token payloads are encrypted at rest in application storage.
+- Storage Repository Open Authorization (OAuth) tokens are encrypted at rest.

 Runner authentication